lxndrdagreat/pixijs-starter/README.md

 async load(): Promise<void> { ... }
 ```

-Putting any needed loading of resources in the `load()` function ensures that the game will not start until the scene is
+Putting all loading of resources in the `load()` function ensures that the game will not start until the scene is
 ready.

 ### Update